swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   /// The region of memory starting at this pointer and covering `source.count`
   /// instances of the buffer's `Element` type must be uninitialized, or
   /// `Element` must be a trivial type.
 After calling
-  /// `moveInitialize(fromElements:)`, the region is initialized and the memory
+  /// `moveInitialize(fromContentsOf:)`, the region is initialized and the memory
   /// region underlying `source` is uninitialized.
   ///
   /// - Parameter source: A buffer containing the values to copy.
 The memory region